 Since there is no federal prisons in Maine, their federal prisoners are sent elsewhere so it may be work checking the Bureau of Prisons’ search tool.

-All birth certificates, death certificates, marriage certificates, public divorce records, fetal death records, and domestic partnership records in Maine are kept at the Department of Health and Human Services (DHHS), the Maine Center for Disease Control and Prevention (Maine CDC), the Data, Research, and Vital Statistics (DRVS) office, and the majority of municipal offices statewide.
+All birth certificates, death certificates, marriage certificates, public divorce records, fetal death records, and domestic partnership records in Maine are kept at the Department of Health & Human Services (DHHS), the Maine Center for Disease Control & Prevention (Maine CDC), the Data, Research & Vital Statistics (DRVS) office, and the majority of municipal offices statewide.

 To give readers an idea of just how many people are divorced, the graph below shows Maine’s divorce rates by county and based on the United States Census Bureau estimates over the past 5 years.